B.T.M.

 A multidisciplinary team uses the innovative BTM method to treat and prevent disorders and pathologies affecting the musculoskeletal system

-The therapeutic intervention is developed by a professional paramedic team that approaches the patient, both following the ordinary specialized application of the therapy, and through a global approach characterized by the identification of the cause triggering the exposed problem.
-In fact, a new interesting therapeutic aspect opens up for the patient whose innovation is contained in personalized therapy of both the cause and the effect of the disorder, deficit or pathology; there are no application limits for both age and type of patient.
+The therapeutic intervention is developed by a professional paramedic team that approaches the patient, both following the ordinary specialized application of the therapy, and through a global approach characterized by the identification of the cause triggering the problem.
+A new interesting therapeutic aspect is offered to the patient with an innovative and personalized therapy regarding both the cause and the effect of the disorder, deficit or pathology; there are no application limits for both age and type of patient.

 THE NEUROSCIENCE OF MOVEMENT